mahbodnr/mixKlaus/README.md

 Klaus didn't like the term "anti-Klaus", so, here we go.

 # WandB
-to log the runs I highly encourage you to use --wandb-api-key flag.
+to log the runs I highly encourage you to use --wandb flag.
+If you are not already logged in, you can also pass your API key with --wandb-api-key flag (NOT RECOMMENDED).
 You can get your key from [here](https://wandb.ai/authorize).
-I would also suggest to save it as an environment variable.

 # NNMF mixer
 A good and fast run: